nu-book/cordova-doc/plugins/globalization/index.md

 ### Android Quirks

 - Java does not distinguish between a set "langauge" and set "locale," so this method is essentially the same as `navigator.globalizatin.getPreferredLanguage()`.

-### Windows Phone 8 Quirks
+### Windows Quirks

 - Returns the ISO 639-1 two-letter language code and ISO 3166-1 country code of the regional variant corresponding to the "Regional Format" setting, separated by a hyphen.

-### Windows Quirks

-- Locale setting can be changed in Control Panel -> Clock, Language and Region -> Region -> Formats -> Format, and in Settings -> Region -> Regional Format on Windows Phone 8.1.

 ## navigator.globalization.dateToString